-Today’s wellness plan programs are business strategies designed to serve multiple purposes, with the ultimate goal of helping pets to live happier, healthier lives.
+Today’s care plan programs are business strategies designed to serve multiple purposes, with the ultimate goal of helping pets to live happier, healthier lives.

-Wellness plans educate pet owners about the best care for their beloved companions.
-Wellness plans also provide a convenient, budget-friendly option for preventive care, without relying on discounts.
+Care plans educate pet parents about the best care for their beloved companions.
+Care plans also provide a convenient, budget-friendly option for preventive care, without relying on discounts.

-Instead, wellness plans are core business strategies centering on:
+Instead, care plans are core business strategies centering on: